Skip to main content

 FAQ

-Chat history is stored on the platform.
-For some channels, an Auto-clear history setting is available in the Channel tab — it allows automatic deletion of old dialogs.
+Chat history is kept on the platform.
+For some channels an Auto-clear history setting is available in the Channel tab — it allows automatic deletion of old dialogs.

 Yes.
 When you send a message through the Chats section, the client receives it in whichever messenger they used to reach out.
-You do not need to open Telegram or amoCRM — everything is managed from one window.
+You don’t need to open Telegram or amoCRM — everything is handled from one window.

 The client will receive both messages.
 It is recommended to coordinate within your team who handles a specific dialog to avoid duplication.

-Three options: (1) wait 10-20 minutes — if auto-resume is configured, the agent will start on its own; (2) send the AI start command in the messenger; (3) manage through the platform interface.
+Three options: (1) wait 10-20 minutes — if auto-resume is configured, the employee will start on its own; (2) send the AI start command in the messenger; (3) manage from the platform interface.

 Yes.
-The Chats section in the left menu shows dialogs across all agents.
+The Chats section in the left menu shows dialogs across all employees.
 Use the employee filter to narrow the selection.

 In most cases, the client sees messages from the same contact (bot or account) through which the AI employee was communicating.
 The transition is visually seamless for the client.